A Civil Action

 A Civil Action is a 1995 non-fiction book by Jonathan Harr about a water contamination case in Woburn, Massachusetts, in the 1980s.
 The book became a best-seller.
 It won the National Book Critics Circle Award for nonfiction.

-The case is Anderson v.
+It is based on the case of Anderson v.
 Cryovac.
 The first reported decision in the case is at 96 F.R.D.
 431 (denial of defendants' motion to dismiss).

 A 1998 film of the same name, starring John Travolta as plaintiff's lawyer Jan Schlichtmann and Robert Duvall as Beatrice Foods attorney Jerome Facher, was based on the book.